sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

 }
 ```

-Now, the **type** of the Finanical record object will handle whether or not the student is interest-exempt.
+Now, the **type** of the Financial record object will handle whether the student is interest-exempt or not.
 If being exempt from interest can affect other functions or other classes, this may be our best approach to simplify usage.

 ## Primitive Obsessions